 We’ve all experienced working with a variety of teams or clients with drastically different needs when it comes to project visibility.
 Some want to see every little detail and be able to dive deep into the weeds.
 Others simply want a high-level understanding of things like due dates or progress.
 A flexible calendar acts like a collaborative chameleon so you don’t have to change your processes and tools to suit these different requirements.

 As we mentioned in the last section, having your calendar connected to or within your work management tool is key.
 The next level is a calendar that you can flexibly share internally and externally.
-When it comes to communicating timelines and due dates, a calendar is one of the best ways to universally visualize a project across teams.
+When it comes to communicating timelines and due dates, a team calendar is one of the best ways to universally visualize a project across teams.

 Professional services teams know all too well the importance of keeping diverse teams in the loop without overloading them or violating data privacy.
 In our professional services survey, the top 3 reasons for customer churn are: projects going over budget or deadline, communication difficulties or delays, and lack of visibility into project status.